Blog

 Cardiac Complications of Eating Disorders

-By Daniela Grayeb, MD, FACP, CEDS
+By Dennis Gibson, MD, FACP, CEDS

-Cardiac Dysfunction In Eating Disorders
+Cardiac Dysfunction in Eating Disorders

-Although suicide represents nearly half the mortality in patients with eating disorders, many of the remaining deaths are likely impacted by the cardiovascular complications of eating disorders including bradyarrhythmias, cardiac structural changes, and abnormal electrical conduction, along with electrolyte abnormalities and hypoglycemia.
+Although suicide represents nearly half the mortality in patients with eating disorders, many of the remaining deaths are likely impacted by the cardiovascular complications of eating disorders including bradyarrhythmias, cardiac structural changes and abnormal electrical conduction, along with electrolyte abnormalities and hypoglycemia.

 Bradycardia